Tre Jones: San Antonio / Austin Spurs (2020–2025)

 Jones was selected by the San Antonio Spurs with the 41st pick overall in the 2020 NBA draft which was hosted on November 18, 2020.
 On November 27, Jones signed with the Spurs.
 On February 1, 2021, Jones received his first assignment at G League.

 On March 17, 2023, his brother Tyus got his first triple-double, against Tre, when San Antonio lost in overtime to the Memphis Grizzlies, but just 16 days later Tre matched his brother's triple-double count with 17 points, 11 assists and 10 rebounds of his own in an overtime win against the Sacramento Kings.

-On July 8, 2023, Jones re-signed with the Spurs.
+On July 8, 2023, Jones re-signed with the Spurs on a two-year, $19 million contract.

 Chicago Bulls (2025–present)

 On February 3, 2025, Jones, alongside Zach Collins, Kevin Huerter and a 2025 first-round pick, was traded to the Chicago Bulls in a three team deal, in which they sent Zach LaVine, Sidy Cissoko, three first-round picks and two second-round picks to the Sacramento Kings, who sent De'Aaron Fox and Jordan McLaughlin to San Antonio.

 On June 30, 2025, Jones agreed to a three-year, $24 million contract to return to the Bulls.